-Research and Data in Scottish Borders
+Research and data in the Scottish Borders

 We aim to make decisions on everything from corporate plans to community funding allocations based on the best possible evidence.
 We want to enable others to do the same.